priorknowledge/loom/doc/adapting.md

    Thus we do as little work as possible in this step, deferring parsing and splitting.

+   <b>Constraints:</b>
+   Each row is either added or removed, but not both.
+   Add tasks must be performed sequentially.
+   Remove tasks must be performed sequentially.
+   Add and remove tasks are independent.

 2. <b>Parse and Split (~6 threads).</b>
    The next phase is to deserialize the raw unzipped bytes into a protobuf `Row` structure, and then split the full row into partial rows, one per kind.